Krakow Christmas Market & The Winter Resort Town of Zakopane

 In 1796, Izabela ordered the rebuilding of the ruined palace at Puławy and began a museum to house a collection of national treasures to preserve Polish heritage, in keeping with her motto, "The Past to the Future."

-The museum was destroyed in the Polish-Russian war, with the confiscation of the Czartoryski properties; however, most of the collection was saved, smuggled to Paris to be temporarily housed for safekeeping.
+The museum was destroyed in the Polish-Russian war, with the confiscation of the Czartoryski properties; however, most of the collection was saved and smuggled to Paris to be temporarily housed for safekeeping.
 Izabela's grandson Prince Władysław (Ladislaus)

-returned from life in exile to Krakow with the collection to reinstate as a National Museum at its current site.
+returned from life in exile to Krakow and reinstated the collection as a National Museum.

-The Museum has a wonderful permanent collection of decorative Polish objet, including glassware, porcelain, ceramics, fashion, furniture, traditional musical instruments, and heirlooms of the Royal family.
+The Museum still stands on the same site and has a wonderful permanent collection of decorative Polish objet, including glassware, porcelain, ceramics, fashion, furniture, traditional musical instruments, and heirlooms of the Royal family.
 There are also fantastic and well-curated temporary shows.

 The Czartorysky Family were some of the most influential art patrons and collectors over several generations.
 Prince Wladyslaw's father the great diplomat, Adam Jerzy Czartoryski purchased one of Poland's most important national treasures – Leonardo da Vinci's Lady with an Ermine, which he brought as a gift for his mother from Italy and can be viewed in the Museum.

-We offer a guided tour of the Museum for supplement of £18pp
+We offer an optional guided tour of the Museum on day three.£25p/p.

-A fascinating feat of engineering and natural artistry, the Mines have long attracted visitors to marvel, its first 'visitor' was Renaissance-era mathematician, astronomer Nicolaus Copernicus.
+A fascinating feat of engineering and natural artistry, the Mines have attracted visitors for hundreds of years - the first 'visitor' was Renaissance-era mathematician and astronomer Nicolaus Copernicus.

-Strolling through the streets of Krakow one cannot help but notice the number of beautiful stained glass windows decorating churches, monuments, and many of the houses in the Old Town.
+As you stroll through the streets of Krakow, you can't help but notice the beautiful stained glass windows decorating churches, monuments, and many of the houses in the Old Town.

 Krakow has been involved in the production of stained glass for many centuries, and at the heart of this craft and industry is the oldest functioning stained glass studio in Poland.

-Located in an impressive Art Nouveau building built on Krasinski alley Stained Glass Museum and Workshop the traditions of the prestigious S. G. Zelenski Stained Glass Company continue.
-Built in 1906 to meet the needs of an efficient workplace, with large windows, high ceilings, and a special basement to accommodate a large kiln, today it is a unique “living museum” combining an active stained-glass workshop with exhibition space showcasing works by contemporary designers.
+The traditions of the prestigious S. G. Zelenski Stained Glass Company continue in the Stained Glass Museum and Workshop.
+Located in an impressive Art Nouveau building on Krasinski alley, built in 1906 to meet the needs of an efficient workplace, with large windows, high ceilings, and a special basement to accommodate a large kiln, it is now a unique “living museum” combining an active stained-glass workshop with exhibition space showcasing works by contemporary designers.

-You have the option to enjoy a visit to the Museum, and partake in an exclusive stained-glass workshop, guided by skilled craftsmen, making your own small stained glass object to take home as a unique souvenir.
-This special experience includes a tour of the museum, and all materials are provided.
+On day three, you have the option to visit to the Museum for a guided tour and exclusive stained-glass workshop with skilled craftsmen.
+You will make your own small stained glass object to take home as a unique souvenir.
+All materials are provided.